 When you think of Venice, you think of gondolas.
 The allure of this peculiar means of transport attracts millions of tourists every year wishing to take an unforgettable gondola ride.
 Here is all you need to know before taking a Venice gondola ride.

+While the information we provide here is free, we also sell tours at very reasonable prices.
 When most people visit the Floating City, they often only stay for a day or two.
 This means you must really use your time wisely, as Venice provides tons of things to do and see.
 Discover our guided tours that will help you explore the city, learn its rich history, and make the most out of your Venetian vacation.
 We even have a Venice Highlights Tour that includes all the main attractions as wells as a picturesque gondola ride!

 History of Venice Gondola and Gondolier